 In spring, clay soil can take longer to warm up compared to other soil types like sandy soil.
 When it eventually does warm up, it can bake and become very hard during hot, dry periods.
 But there are ways of improving clay soil for your garden.

 How Do You Improve Clay Soil For Gardening?

 There is one helpful solution to drastically improve clay soil for gardening.
 Raised beds provide a number of benefits; for one, the soil can’t be compacted by being walked over.
 Two, the drainage is improved, and the soil warms up faster after winter so it doesn’t overreact and bake come the summertime.
 Raised beds are an all-around perfect solution to handle clay soil.

 Adding composted bark, sand or new topsoil will break up clay and make the soil far easier to work with.
 The clay will also be less prone to compaction, and drainage will be improved.
 It’s worth noting that bark can draw nitrogen from the soil, so you may need to add additional fertiliser after taking this step.

 Although clay soil is naturally fertile, the poor drainage qualities mean that any plants which don’t like their feet wet, like those advertised as drought-tolerant, are best avoided.

 According to the RHS, tree fruits and roses can grow very well in clay soil, as well as shrubs and other ‘woody’ plants.

 Try planting Asters, Rudbeckia, Golden Rod, Yarrow, Sea Holly, Hostas, Yucca, Miscanthus, Mock Orange, Magnolia or Dogwood for bee-friendly plants that do well in clay soils.

-Topdressing your lawn at least once a year will help to keep the soil in optimum condition for grass plants.
+Topdressing your lawn at least once a year will help to keep the soil in optimum condition.